sctemme/key-reference/README.md

 Limitations
 -----------

-The dummy key file is currently hardcoded to _privatekey.pem_.
-Turning this into a command line parameter is left as an exercise for the reader.

 The minimum length of the private key value we can support is 32 bytes as the data structure defined above takes up that much space.
 This